alexdantas/quickpress/README.md

 # quickpress

-Manage your Wordpress site on the command-line
+Manage your Wordpress site on the command-line.

+## Features

+Quickpress allows you to quickly post on your Wordpress site.
+It is also:

+* **Powerful**: With quickpress you can create, delete and list your posts and pages.
+More actions are coming on next releases.
+* **Easy-to-use**: Two to three commands should be everything you need to know when using it.
+* **Versatile**: It supports a wide range of templating languages.
+  Markdown, Asciidoc, ERB and [much more](#supported-template-engines)!
+* **Documented**: [The wiki][wiki]
+  has all the guides you'll ever need.
+Also, reference is only a `qp help` away.
+* **Safe**: quickpress doesn't store your username/password anywhere.

 ## Installation

-As usual with ruby gems, do
+Quickpress is on RubyGems.
+To install it, do:

     $ gem install quickpress

+If you want to install it yourself, [grab the gem][gem] and there you go!

 ## Getting started

-To use `quickpress` we call the executable `qp` with some commands.
+To use quickpress we call `qp` with some commands.

-When using your first command, `quikpress` will ask to save your Wordpress site address.
+To start using a site withing quickpress, do:

+    $ qp new-site

-So, for example, let's list all existing posts on your site:
+Now you can do a lot with it.
+For example, let's list all existing posts there:

     $ qp list-posts

-It will ask for your Wordpress url, username and password.
-Each command from now on will require the username and password only.

-Suppose you've written a nice markdown-formatted post on a file `my-post.md`.
-To post it, simply do:
+Want to post?
+Write it anywhere and point `qp` to it!

     $ qp new-post my-post.md

-`quickpress` handles different template engines based on their filename extensions.
-You can force one of them with the `-m`
-switch:

-    $ qp new-post -m asciidoc my-file.txt

-To post on-the-fly, call:
+If you're too lazy, calling `new-post` without no filenames will call your default text editor to write it.
+Try it!

+Oops, you made a mistake and want to delete a post.
+First, list them and then delete by id:

-    $ qp new-post
+    $ qp list-posts      # shows all posts, with their ID

-It will call your default text editor (set by the environment `EDITOR`) or ask you for it(if it's empty).
-When you save and quit it, it will get posted right away.

-To delete posts, call the following command with an `id` seen with `list-posts`:

-    $ qp delete-post (id)
+	$ qp delete-post ID

-To mess with pages, follow the same path:

-    $ qp new-page
-	$ qp new-page (filename)
+All of the previous commands can be done with pages too.

+Now say you want to post on another Worpress site.
+By doing `qp new-site` it should become the default.

+After doing this, you can switch between them by using:

-	$ qp list-pages
+	$ qp list-sites      # shows them all, with their ID
-	$ qp delete-page (id)
+	$ qp use-site ID     # sets a default site by it's ID

 If you want help with any command, just call: